vikasmalik22/CarND-Vehicle-Detection/README.md

 And this way, I finally narrowed down to using the **combination number 13**.
 I didn't use the combination number 14 even it has better accuracy because it gave me almost the same accuracy as 13 but has higher training time, prediction time and larger feature vector.

-These parameters are present in **code cell 11** under section titled *"Feature Extraction Parameters".*
+These parameters are present in **code cell 11** under section titled *"Feature Extraction Parameters"*.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-In the section titled "Shuffle and Split the data in training and test & Train the Classifier" I trained a linear SVM with the default classifier parameters and used HOG features, spatial binning and histogram of colors feature.
+In the section titled *"Shuffle and Split the data in training and test & Train the Classifier"* I trained a linear SVM with the default classifier parameters and used HOG features, spatial binning and histogram of colors feature.
 This was I was able to achieve a test accuracy of 99.10 %.

 ### Sliding Window Search